 CLICK FOR MORE DETAILS

-In case of
+In case of emergency only

 .
 In all other cases, phone the local service for Mossman:

 Ambulance (07) 4098 1100 or 131233